 Impact of Variability: Ninety percent of all summed model variability (global sensitivity) has parameters with a sensitivity coefficient of 0.3.
-Of the 160 model parameters, 20 have sensitivity coefficients of >0.1, accounting for more than 95% of all the local sensitivity.
+Of the 160 model parameters, 20 have sensitivity coefficients of \geq 0.1, accounting for more than 95% of all the local sensitivity.
 The remaining parameters showed almost no impact on modeled predictions.
 The critical parameters related to inter-individual variation in RBC AChE were for clearance of CPF and CPF-oxon.

-Impact of Parameter Uncertainties: The Monte Carlo program was used to calculate Data Derived Extrapolation Factors (DDEF) for acute oral exposures for the following sub-populations: general population of adult men and women, non-pregnant women, pregnant women (8th month; 3rd trimester was determined to be most sensitive median pregnant woman based on 10% RBC AChE inhibition) and infants 6 months of age.
+Impact of Parameter Uncertainties: A Monte Carlo program was used to calculate Data Derived Extrapolation Factors (DDEF) for acute oral exposures for the following sub-populations: general population of adult males and females, non-pregnant females, pregnant females (8th month; 3rd trimester was determined to be most sensitive median pregnant females based on 10% RBC AChE inhibition), and infants 6 months of age.
 DDEF calculated for the above populations were designed to replace default uncertainty factors with quantitative intraspecies physiological and biochemical determinations.

-$DDEF{HD} = PoD_H \div PoD{SH}$
+$DDEF{HD} = PoD{H} \div PoD{SH}$

-$PoD_H$ is the oral dose (ED50) resulting in 10% RBC AChE inhibition for the median individual from a simulated population and $PoD{SH}$ is the oral dose (ED10) resulting in 10% RBC AChEI for the 1st percentile).
+PoD_H is the oral dose (ED50) resulting in 10% RBC AChE inhibition for the median individual from a simulated population and PoD{SH} is the oral dose (ED10) resulting in 10% RBC AChEI for the 1st percentile).
 The Monte Carlo program simulations allowed the researchers to evaluate the inter-individual variation of RBC AChE inhibition.
-DDEFs were very similar for CPF for adult male and female (3.4), infants (3.6), non-pregnant female (3.4) and pregnant female (2.9).
-For CPF-oxon the DDEF for males and females (1.8) was similar to infants (2.1); the other groups were not measured.
+DDEFs were very similar for CPF for males and females (3.4), infants (3.6), non-pregnant female (3.4) and pregnant female (2.9).
+For CPFoxon the DDEF for males and females (1.8) was similar to infants (2.1); the other groups were not measured.

 The range of PoDs (ED10) for all populations was 0.39-0.52 mg/kg/d.
 Pregnant females had an ED10 that was 20% lower (0.39 mg/kg/d; most sensitive population) than that of non-pregnant females and adult men.
 A time course for pregnancy or for young life stages could not be performed but the model was adjusted based on data from the open literature on pregnancy-related changes in maternal metabolism and physiology.
 Changes in P450 CYPs relating to CPF and CPF-oxon metabolism showed 33% increased bioactivation and 25% decrease in detoxification over the course of pregnancy.
 PON1 in plasma and liver was decreased by 7% by week 26 of pregnancy.
-The simulated median for 10% RBC AChE inhibition in pregnant women was at doses of 3-20% less than nonpregnant women; however variability was also less in pregnant women).
-Pregnant women were only slightly more sensitive to CPF exposure than non-pregnant women; however at the 10th percentile the values were very similar.
-This may be due to the decreased variability introduced by the bootstrap technique.
+The simulated median for 10% RBC AChE inhibition in pregnant women was at doses of 3-20% less than nonpregnant women; however variability was also less in pregnant women.
+Pregnant women were only slightly more sensitive to CPF exposure than nonpregnant women; however at the 10th percentile the values were very similar.
+This may be due to changes in physiology or biochemistry during gestation.
+Poet et al. (2017a) have shown that inter-individual variability could decrease in pregnant women by increased CPF to CPF-oxon and decreased detoxification to TCPy metabolite.
+Due to pregnancy, the increased plasma lipids could decrease the partitioning of CPF from blood to tissues and decrease intraspecies variability in metabolic clearance.